-Prepaid Pension
+Prepaid Items

-Prepaid pension contributions are reported as a prepaid asset in the fund financial statements and in the Statement of Net Position.
-The prepaid pension contributions, at the fund level, pertain to the contributions required for the related payroll periods of July 1, 2019 to June 30, 2020.
-A remaining balance of \$4,209 is reported as of June 30, 2020 after all contributions for the fiscal year were deducted from the prepaid account.
-Because the next actuarial valuation to determine the Commission's net pension liability will occur on December 31, 2020, the prepaid contributions are recognized as a deferred outflow of resources on the government wide statements to account for the portion that will be applied to the calculation of net pension liability.
-No additional prepayments were made during the year for contributions required beginning July 1, 2020.
+Prepaid pension contributions are reported as a prepaid items in the fund financial statements and in the Statement of Net Position.
+The prepaid pension contributions, at the fund level, pertain to the contributions required for the related payroll periods of July 1, 2021 to June 30, 2022.
+A balance of \$184,087 is reported as of June 30, 2021 after any remaining contributions for the fiscal year were deducted from the prepaid account.
+Because the next actuarial valuation to determine the Commission's net pension liability will occur on December 31, 2021, the prepaid contributions are recognized as a deferred outflow of resources on the government wide statements to account for the portion that will be applied to the calculation of net pension liability.